 Anne Mariel Peters (Summer 2004, PGA/OIA) is assistant professor of government at Wesleyan University, where she teaches courses in comparative politics, state formation, and the politics of the Middle East.
 Peters’ research interests include the political economy of development, state formation, foreign aid, economic reform, and science and technology policy.
 She has conducted fieldwork in Egypt and Jordan as a Fulbright scholar and a Council of American Overseas Research Centers fellow.
 Her recent dissertation, entitled “Special Relationships, Dollars, and Development,” addresses how authoritarian coalitions in Egypt, Jordan, South Korea, and Taiwan incorporated U.S. foreign aid into strategies for state-building, late development, and economic reform.
 Peters is also conducting research on American neotrusteeship and domestic politics in Iraq and Afghanistan.
 Contact via email.
 (Updated 9/2009)

 Danielle (Smith) Vick (Summer 2004, DELS/BESR) earned an MSc in forest engineering (hydrology) from Oregon State University in May 2004.
 While at Oregon State, she served as president of Hydrophiles, the OSU graduate student chapter of the American Water Resources Association and American Institute of Hydrology.
 She received a BS in natural resource studies (concentrations in forestry and wildlife/fisheries) from the University of Massachusetts, Amherst.
-While at UMass, Danielle spent 3 months as a forest technician in the Coeur d'Alene Bureau of Land Management field office in northern Idaho, and another 3 months at a transportation/logistics firm in Gothenburg, Sweden researching corporate environmental logistics programs.
-Since her time at the National Academies, she’s worked in Santa Fe, N.M. as the city’s water conservation specialist and as a hydrologist for the Interstate Stream Commission.
-In a broad sense, Danielle’s ultimate career goals are to bridge the gap between the two worlds of science and policy, with a focus on educational outreach programs.
+After her time at the National Academies, Danielle worked as a Water Conservation Specialist for the City of Santa Fe, N.M, and a hydrologist for the Interstate Stream Commission.
+With this strong background in both technical work and public policy, Danielle now works as a freelance copywriter with a focus on environmental organizations and green businesses.
+Delivering the right message to the right people in just the right way is an exciting challenge, and if done correctly, can bring about sweeping change.
+Danielle works with organizations and businesses all over the word, communicating their messages of positive change and enthusiasm for environmental works with clear, thoughtful, story-driven writing.
+You can see her work at www.copyforchange.com.
 Contact via email.
+(Updated 4/2016)

 Janille Smith (Summer 2004, TRB/TA) was schedule to start work on her master's degree in civil engineering at the University of Wisconsin in the fall of 2004.
 She received a BA in Engineering from Lafayette.
 Her interest in this fellowship program stems from her desire to be involved in a policy-oriented environment that focuses on sustaining the relationship between transportation, urban form and the environment.
 This desire explains her continued quest for opportunities that facilitate the integration of a policy approach into the study of urban infrastructure, particularly transportation systems.
 Her future goal is to be involved in projects that focus on the redevelopment of urban infrastructure and management of the environment, through the implementation of policy and technology changes.
 She also hopes to focus her work on developing counties and in international communities.
 Janille expects that the fellowship program will allow her to move a step closer to this goal by allowing her to work on engineering and technology policy issues.
 Contact via email.